eshanrnh/UmbracoDocs/16/umbraco-cms/reference/configuration/cache-settings.md

 ### UsePagedSqlQuery

 When `UsePagedSqlQuery` is set to `False`, the `Fetch` method is used instead of the `QueryPaged` method for rebuilding the NuCache files.
-This will increase performance on larger Umbraco websites with a lot of content when rebuilding the NuCache.
+This will increase performance on largier Umbraco websites with a lot of content when rebuilding the NuCache.

 ```json
 "Umbraco": {